fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 consists of a choice between flight level (class `FlightLevel`) or altitude (class `Altitude`).
-In each case a unit of measure is specified (respectively `UomFlightLevel` and `UomAltitude`) and a vertical distance (class `VerticalDistance` in package `Base.Measures`) expressed as a floating point number.
+In each case a unit of measure is specified (respectively `UomFlightLevel` and `UomAltitude`) and a vertical distance (inherited from, respectively, class `RestrictedVerticalDistance` or `VerticalDistance` in package `Base.Measures`) expressed as a decimal number.
 Table 3 provides a mapping between the level/altitude in PANS-ATM ATS messages and the level/altitude in FIXM.

 Table 3: Level/Altitude Mapping